cazacov/CarND-Behavioral-Cloning-P3/writeup_report.md

 I tried different color spaces and finally decided to use two channels instead of original RGB:

-1. Green channel of RGB color space that is good for detection of yellow/red lines and bridge sides.
+1. Green channel of the RGB color space that is good for detection of yellow/red lines and bridge sides.
 First I tried to take the gray channel, but green produces more contrast on white/red stripes.
-2. S channel of HLS color space.
+2. S channel of the HLS color space.
 It is good for detection of road/sand border but completely fails on bridge bars.

 These two channels combined provide clear road border in all combination of ground and lighting conditions.

-Bridge - here the G channel provides a clean border.
+Bridge, here the G channel provides the best results.
 <img src="images/bridge_2c.jpg" />

-Sand - here the S channel performs better.
+Sand, here the S channel performs better.
 <img src="images/sand_2c.jpg" />

-At the end all images were cropped to 320x80 pixels by cutting to 60 and bottom 20 rows.
+At the end all images were cropped to 320x80 pixels by cutting top 60 and bottom 20 rows.

 <img src="images/crop.jpg" />